librenms/librenms/doc/Support/Performance.md

 When setting this on the pollers there is no need to restart anything.
 Just note that by using file-based caching as is the functionality explained here, you might in extreme cases face some form of caching issue.
-Although LibreNMS does not use any long-running php services which would make above-mentioned scenario unlikely, it is not impossible.
-On pollers, you could reboot your machine, or a little less extreme just `rm -rf /tmp/cache` and issue restart the librenms service.
-This should again create a new directory into which OPcache will place cache files.
+On pollers, you could reboot your machine, or a little less extreme just `rm -rf /tmp/cache`.
+Because RC poller is python based and calls the `poller.php` this folder should be recreated automatically.

-**Note: The file_cache method is not advised for the web servers.
-If you want to enable opcache on you webservers, delete the lines pertaining to 'file_cache' and do not create the /tmp/cache directory.